 Location: Stanley’s Camp is on a 105,000 hectare private concession in the Okavango Delta bordering Moremi Game Reserve.
 There is a private airstrip just a 20 minute drive from the camp.
 When water levels are high the transfer will be by boat (50 minutes) and then road (5 minutes).

 Activities: You’ll be have a broad choice of activities including game drives, mokoro rides and walking safaris, all excellent ways to experience the bush and its wildlife.
 A special activity you should try while at Stanley’s (for an extra fee) is the elephant interaction.
-Meet Jabu, Morula and Thembi, the 3 orphaned elephants, and accompany them as they go for their morning walk, followed by a picnic lunch in their company.
+Meet Jabu and Morula, the 2 orphaned elephants, and accompany them as they go for their morning walk, followed by a picnic lunch in their company.
 Scenic helicopter flights are available for an additional charge.

 Facilities: There is a central lounge, bar and dining area on a raised deck with views over the floodplain.
 There is also a library and a gift shop.
 The camp fire is located in front of the main area and is the setting for pre- and post-dinner drinks and chats.
 The camp has an outdoor swimming pool.
-The camp offers a laundry service.
+A laundry service is offered

 Dining: Most meals are eaten together as a group.
 Breakfast can be a light continental meal or a hearty cooked affair, lunch can be eaten while cooling your feet in the river, while dinner is a 3-course meal, and special private meals can be arranged on request.
 Game drives include drinks and snacks.